The Ultimate Gay

 Gay Hong Kong is a tolerant modern city and this is reflected in it’s accepting attitude towards gay men.
 Most gay visitors to Hong Kong experience no problems checking into hotels, visiting tourist attractions or partying.

-While gay Hong Kong has lost some of it’s biggest and most established gay bars and clubs in recent times, new gay nights and new venues are always popping up.
+While gay Hong Kong has lost some of it’s biggest and most established gay bars and clubs, new gay nights and new venues are always popping up.
 Propaganda, Gay Hong Kong’s biggest nightclub for over 25 years closed permanently in February 2016.

 Gay Hong Kong’s Saunas are spread out across the city, unlike the nightlife which is concentrated to a few areas.
 Popular saunas for visitors include Central Escalator in LKF (Jervois Street, HK Island) and Jungle in Kowloon (Nathan Road, HK mainland).